OSVI-WM: One-Shot Visual Imitation for Unseen Tasks using World-Model-Guided Trajectory Generation: Conclusion

 We introduced OSVI-WM, a novel framework for one-shot visual imitation on unseen tasks.
 Given a single expert demonstration and the agent’s initial observation, OSVI-WM encodes them into latent states and uses a world-model-guided approach to predict a trajectory of future latent states.
 This trajectory is decoded into physical waypoints that control the robot.
 Extensive experiments in both simulation and real-world settings demonstrate OSVI-WM’s strong performance, and ablation studies confirm the importance of key design choices in the framework.
 By generalizing effectively from a single demonstration to unseen tasks, OSVI-WM takes a step toward enabling autonomous robotic systems capable of operating in complex, real-world domains such as industrial automation and medical assistance, without constant human supervision.

 \textbf{Limitations}: While OSVI-WM demonstrates promising results, there are limitations that open avenues for future work.
-First, like prior work~\cite{tosvi, awda, mosaic}, it only predicts 3D positions and a gripper state, without modeling the end-effector’s orientation.
+Like prior work~\cite{tosvi, awda, mosaic}, it only predicts 3D positions and a gripper state, without modeling the end-effector’s orientation.
 This may limit its applicability to tasks requiring rotational actions, such as screwing or side-grasping.
-Second, the current formulation focuses on single-task execution; extending the framework to sequential or multi-task settings is an interesting direction for future work.
+The current formulation focuses on single-task execution; extending the framework to sequential or multi-task settings is an interesting direction for future work.
+The division of train and test task can potentially influence the performance of OSVI-WM as detailed in Section~\ref{sec:results}.
+Further, although the test tasks are unseen during training, they belong to the same family of manipulators as the training data.
 While these limitations do not hinder current performance, they highlight promising directions for enhancing the framework in more complex task settings.